MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 instructions can cause operator confusion and potentially costly damage.
 For example, an operator could drill a hole in the wrong place or assemble the wrong part.

-Marker alignment is recommended, because it’s more accurate.
-You may want or need to use manual alignment, however, for any of the following reasons:
+Marker alignment is recommended because it’s more accurate.
+You might want or need to use manual alignment, however, for any of the following reasons:

-- It may not be feasible to attach a marker because the authoring is done in a different location than where the parts are located.
+- It might not be feasible to attach a marker because the authoring is done in a different location than where the parts are located.
-- It may not be feasible to attach a marker due to moving parts.
+- It might not be feasible to attach a marker due to moving parts.
-- You can’t guarantee the placement of the marker will be the same every time.
+- You can’t guarantee that the placement of the marker will be the same every time.
 - A part is too small to attach a marker to.

 ### Align your guide by using marker alignment